leUnteregger/unteregger.github.io/README.txt

 	The "data-position" attribute:

-		As a full screen experience, the viewer will be subject to changes in its size and, consequently, its aspect ratio.
+		As a full screen experience, the viewer will be subject to chahttps://github.com/leUnteregger/unteregger.github.io.gitnges in its size and, consequently, its aspect ratio.
 Since your full size images are basically applied as backgrounds to the viewer itself, this means they'll probably (okay, definitely) get cropped.
 All is not lost, however, as you can use the optional "data-position" attribute